-I’m well known for my work with upper and lower eyelid surgery, including surgeries for hooded upper eyelids, lower eye bags, double eyelid surgery, and oculoplastic specialty procedures like eyelid ptosis, and lacrimal system surgeries.
+I’m well known for my work with upper eyelid surgery and lower blepharoplasty, including surgeries for hooded upper eyelids, under eye bag surgery, double eyelid surgery, and oculoplastic specialty procedures like eyelid ptosis surgery, and lacrimal system surgeries.
 As an eyelid specialist, I also perform revision work for eyelid surgeries originally performed by other doctors, for patients who come to us from all over the world.

 I am also known for my work with facial fillers, in areas such as the cheeks, jawline, lips, chin, forehead, as well as both the upper and lower eyelids.
 I also help patients with reapplication of fillers they originally had done elsewhere, by dissolving their original filler and starting from scratch, and in some patients who had semi-permanent fillers, surgically removing them before applying a filler with fewer risks.

 Dermal fillers are effective for slight cases of under eye bags, as well as under eye hollowing.
 Filler is placed in the tear trough below the eye bags to blend with the forward projection, making the eye bags look less puffy.
 This works well with eye bags that are not too prominent as the filler can create a more consistent contour under the eyes, and camouflage the bags.